Nachtalb/XenianBot/README.md

   from that post.
 - `/instap USER_LINK OR USERNAME` Send me a username or the link to a user from Instagram and I will send you all its posts.
+- `/instli USERNAME PASSWORD` To be able to use the Instagram service, you first need to be logged in.
+You can do this with this simple command.
+DO NOT USE THIS COMMAND IN GROUPS.
+- `/instlo` Logout from Instagram.
 Use this command at your own risk, because with active users you may get a ton of images and videos.
 - `/rawl` Rawl numbers from 0 to 10000 so you can get your sexy dubs, trips and quads.
 - More will come soon if you have any ideas or stuff you want: [Contribuions](#contributions)

+- Reverse Image / Video / Gif / Sticker Search available.
+Just send one of the said files and the search starts automatically.
 ## Contributions
 ### Bug report / Feature request
 If you have found a bug or want a new feature, please file an issue on GitHub [Issues](https://github.com/Nachtalb/python_telegram_bot_template/issues)